xcp-ng/xcp-ng-org/docs/vms/vms.md

 For OpenBSD search [the forum](https://xcp-ng.org/forum).
 See for example [this thread](https://xcp-ng.org/forum/topic/2582/guest-tools-for-openbsd).
 :::

-### FreeNAS/TrueNAS Guest Tools
+### zVault (fork of discontinued FreeNAS / TrueNAS CORE) Guest Tools

-FreeNAS is a locked-down version of FreeBSD, with many packages disabled to ensure a more stable environment for the fileserver. `xe-guest-utilities` is part of the packages that are **not** available in FreeNAS.
+zVault is a locked-down version of FreeBSD, with many packages disabled to ensure a more stable environment for the fileserver. `xe-guest-utilities` is part of the packages that are **not** available in zVault.
 But because it's based on FreeBSD, the packages from that OS can be installed, at your own risk.
-This is not a big issue for this particular package, because it's a _leaf_ in the chain of dependencies - nothing in FreeNAS depends on it.
+This is not a big issue for this particular package, because it's a _leaf_ in the chain of dependencies - nothing in zVault depends on it.

-Versions 12.0-U1 and higher of TrueNAS include the package by default, to install it on older versions (versions 11 or higher), follow these steps:
+Versions 12.0-U1 and higher of TrueNAS included the package by default, to install it on older versions (versions 11 or higher), follow these steps:

 1. Enable the FreeBSD repo first:
    ```bash